The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 I have a foreboding of an America in my children’s or grandchildren’s time – when the United States is a service and information economy; when nearly all the manufacturing industries have slipped away to other countries; when awesome technological powers are in the hands of a very few, and no one representing the public interest can even grasp the issues; when the people have lost the ability to set their own agendas or knowledgeably question those in authority; when, clutching our crystals and nervously consulting our horoscopes, our critical faculties in decline, unable to distinguish between what feels good and what’s true, we slide, almost without noticing, back into superstition and darkness.

-Sagan (1995) The Demon-Haunted World: Science as a Candle in
+— Carl Sagan (1995) The Demon-Haunted World: Science as a Candle in the Dark cited

 The shadow of the rim of a circular bicycle wheel is an ellipse.
 If the light source is infinitely far away (e.g. the sun) the shadows of perpendicular spokes are conjugate axes of the ellipse.
 As the wheel turns, the shadows of a perpedicular pair of spokes produce all pairs of conjugate axes.↩︎